Grab your copy now: The Plant-Powered Plan to Beat Diabetes

 1. Preheat oven to 375 F.

-3. Arrange onion slices, hazelnuts, and cranberries over Brussel sprouts and toss together gently.
+3. Arrange onion slices, hazelnuts, and cranberries over brussel sprouts and toss together gently with tongs.

-4. To make vinaigrette: In a small dish, mix together, olive oil, maple syrup, vinegar, garlic, smoked paprika, salt and pepper (as desired), and rosemary.
+4. To make marinade: In a small dish, mix together, olive oil, maple syrup, vinegar, garlic, smoked paprika, salt and pepper (as desired), and rosemary.

-5. Drizzle vinaigrette over vegetables and toss with tongs to distribute.
+5. Drizzle marinade over vegetables and toss with tongs to distribute.

-6. Place in top rack of oven and roast until gold brown, about 30-35 minutes.
+6. Place in top rack of oven and roast until gold brown, about 30-35 minutes, stirring with tongs about half way through roasting.
 Remove from oven, cool slightly, and serve.
 Makes 8 servings.

 • Prep Time: 12 minutes